logzio/logz-docs/README.md

 **To pull changes from logz-docs into your fork:**

-1. Open a terminal window, and `cd` into your logz-docs fork folder.
+1. Open a terminal window, and `cd` into your logz-docs folder.
-2. Checkout the develop branch: `git checkout develop`
+2. Checkout your local develop branch, pull the logzio/logz-docs develop branch, and push the updates to your fork:
-3. Pull the logzio/logz-docs develop branch: `git pull upstream develop`
-4. Push the updated develop branch to your GitHub repo: `git push`
+    ```shell
+    git checkout develop
+    git pull upstream develop
+    git push
+    ```

 ## Working in Markdown